-If you are a sole proprietor or single-member LLC owners, you must file y our business tax return along with your personal tax return each y ear.
-You will be using Schedule C for your small business and include the details on your personal 1040.
+If you are self-employed, you must file your business tax return along with your personal tax return each year.
+To do this you must add-on the Schedule C for your small business and include the details on your personal 1040.

 Steps to Filing Your Small Business Income Taxes

-Here are five steps to filing your small business tax return on Schedule C and Schedule SE for self-employment taxes.
+Here are five steps to filing your small business tax return.

-Your Schedule C is part of your personal tax return, so you may want to use business tax software.
+Your Schedule C is part of your personal tax return on Form 1040, so you may want to use business tax software.
 Be sure the software you are using includes Schedule C.

 Both Schedule C and Schedule SE are "fillable" forms.
 That is, you can complete them online, save a copy, and print out the copy.
 Be sure to save the copy where you can find it if you have to make changes.
 You can also use my instructions for a simple version of both Schedule C and Schedule SE.

-If you have expenses that don't fit into the listing in Part II, collect the other expenses in categories and include them in the list in Part V. Also, consider the Form 8829 if you have a home-based business and want to calculate the home-based business space deduction.
+If you have expenses that don't fit into the listing in Part II, collect the other expenses and include them in the list in Part V. Also, consider the Form 8829 if you have a home-based business and want to calculate the home-based business space deduction.

 Review these common tax return errors to be sure your return is completely accurate.
 The IRS will send it back to you if it has errors.
 In some cases, the IRS will catch simple math errors, but if you are getting a return, you don't want to delay it by having your tax return returned.

-If you are using tax software or a tax preparer, you can use E-File.
+If you are using tax software or a tax preparer, you can use E-File if your situation allows.
 If not, you will have to mail the return to the IRS.
 Make sure your return is received on time, according to IRS requirements for receipt of tax returns.

 Should I Get a Tax Preparer for Schedule C?

-If you have a very simple business without inventory, you might be able to prepare your own Schedule C, or you might be able to use a tax software program.
-If you have any unusual business expenses, or if your form is more complicated (including business mileage, cost of goods sold, or home-based business), you should probably consider using a tax preparer for your business taxes.
+For a simple small business, you may be able to use business tax preparation software to complete your Schedule C. If you have any unusual business expenses, or if your form is more complicated (including business mileage, cost of goods sold, or home-based business), you should probably consider using a tax preparer for your business taxes.